os-chip-design/chip-design-intro/01_intro.md

   write_verilog output.v      # Save netlist
   ```

 ## SkyWater PDK and Google

  * SkyWater PDK is an open-source PDK
  * The SkyWater fab was originally a Cypress fab
  * Google was pushing to open-source the PDK
  * Google sponsored MPW runs
-   - We tried to get a chip in, but failed :-(
+   - We tried to get a chip produced, but failed :-(
-   - Spnosoring is over
+   - Sponsoring is over
  * One MPW run is around $ 10.000 per tile
    - We might have money for MPW runs :-)